-- The applicant shall submit evidence that the forestry activity complies with the requirements of all applicable State regulations, including, but not limited to, the following: - Erosion and sedimentation control regulations contained in Title 25 Pennsylvania Code, Chapter 102, promulgated pursuant to The Clean Streams Law (35 P.S. §691.1. et seq.). - Stream crossing and wetlands protection regulations contained in Title 25 Pennsylvania Code, Chapter 105, promulgated pursuant to the Dam Safety and Encroachments Act (32 P.S. §693.1. et seq.). - The Township shall be notified in writing at least forty-eight (48) hours before any cutting of trees is to begin, including, but not limited to, those in connection with the construction of roads or trails.
+- 432.2 Reserved For Future Use.
+(Amended by Ordinance No. 20-03, 09/14/2020) - The Township shall be notified in writing at least forty-eight (48) hours before any cutting of trees is to begin, including, but not limited to, those in connection with the construction of roads or trails.
 Such notification shall also indicate an estimated completion date. - The Township shall be notified in writing within forty-eight (48) hours of the completion date of the timber harvesting operation. - No treetops or slash shall be left within fifty feet (50') of any stream or other watercourse, or within twenty-five feet (25') of any springs, vernal ponds, seeps, natural or artificial swales or any drainage ditches.
 All treetops and slash shall be lopped to a maximum height of four feet (4') above the ground.
 (Amended by Ordinance No. 17-02, 09/11/17) - Felling or skidding on or across property of others is prohibited without the express written consent of the owners of such property.
-No treetops or slash shall be left on or across the boundary of any property adjoining the operation without the consent of the owner thereof. - 432.7 Littering is prohibited and litter resulting from a timber harvesting operation shall be removed from the site on a daily basis. - 432.8 All cutting, removing, skidding, and transporting of trees shall be planned and performed in such a manner as to minimize the disturbance of or damage to other trees and vegetation and the land itself, unless authorized in the approved timber harvesting plan. - 432.9 Roads and trails shall be constructed, maintained and abandoned in such manner as to prevent soil erosion and permanent damage to soil and waterways. - 432.10 Roads and trails shall be only wide enough to accommodate the type of equipment used, and grades shall be kept as low as possible. - Where possible, stream crossings shall be avoided, but where deemed to be necessary, crossings shall be made at a right angle across suitable culverts or bridges. - 432.12 Skidding across live or intermittent streams is prohibited, except over bridges or culverts. - Unless superseded by the erosion and sedimentation control regulations contained in Title 25 Pennsylvania Code, Chapter 102, promulgated pursuant to The Clean Streams Law (35 P.S. §691.1. et seq.), "No Timber Harvesting Buffer Zones' are established in accordance with the following table.
-Except for the construction and use of roads and trails described in the approved timber harvesting plan, no trees shall be cut, removed, skidded, or transported in a No Timber Harvesting Buffer Zone.
+No treetops or slash shall be left on or across the boundary of any property adjoining the operation without the consent of the owner thereof. - Littering is prohibited and litter resulting from a timber harvesting operation shall be removed from the site on a daily basis. - 432.8 All cutting, removing, skidding, and transporting of trees shall be planned and performed in such a manner as to minimize the disturbance of or damage to other trees and vegetation and the land itself, unless authorized in the approved timber harvesting plan. - 432.9 Roads and trails shall be constructed, maintained and abandoned in such manner as to prevent soil erosion and permanent damage to soil and waterways. - 432.10 Roads and trails shall be only wide enough to accommodate the type of equipment used, and grades shall be kept as low as possible. - Where possible, stream crossings shall be avoided, but where deemed necessary, unless it is physically impossible, crossings shall be made at a right angle across suitable culverts or bridges.
+(Amended by Ordinance No. 20-03, 09/14/2020) - 432.12 Skidding across perennial or intermittent streams is prohibited, except over bridges or culverts.
+(Amended by Ordinance No. 20-03, 09/14/2020) - 432.13 Reserved For Future Use.
+(Amended by Ordinance No. 20-03, 09/14/2020) - Felling or skidding on or across any public street is prohibited without the express written consent of the Township in the case of Township streets, or PennDOT in the case of State highways. - 432.15 Upon completion of a timber harvesting operation, all roads shall be graded to eliminate any wheel ruts, and access to such roads from any public street by motor vehicles of any kind shall be effectively blocked. - Pursuant to Title 75 of the Pennsylvania Consolidated Statutes, Chapter 49; and Title 67 Pennsylvania Code, Chapter 189, the landowner and the operator shall be responsible for repairing any damage to Township roads caused by traffic associated with the timber harvesting operation, to the extent the damage is in excess of that caused by normal traffic, and shall be required to furnish a bond to guarantee the repair of such potential damages, as determined by the Board of